Code-Institute-Submissions/STarrant-drumcondra-craftshop_JanResub/README.md

 ### Contact form

-* Site testing incomplete and contact form was not created.
+* Contact form was not created as part of this project.

 ### User Story Tests